Yord/shargs/README.md

 A <i>config object</i> in this question denotes an object that is used to read in default values from a file or a URI.
 Shargs does not include reading and merging config objects because there are other specialized libraries for this task that are easy to use alongside shargs.
-However, there are several simple ways to combine shargs' <code>args</code> objects with config objects:
+There are several simple ways to combine shargs' <code>args</code> objects with config objects:
 </summary>

 <br />